- No annual fee

 - Have not had a credit card before

-- Want to graduate to unsecured and rewards credit cards
+- Want to graduate to an unsecured credit card account

 - Don’t want to pay an annual fee